 - Well trained, having done a Spinal Fellowship

-- More than 15 years of experience in practice (wisdom)
+- More than over 50 years of experience in practice (wisdom)

 - Familiar with the latest technology